DennisD2/hp4952hacks/analysis.md

 The extreme complexity of the device, with 4 well-known CPUs and supposedly one custom CPU (PAL/GAL chip), makes it very hard to analyze what is going on in HP4952A.

+## Interesting later finding
+The HP4951A, the predecessor version of 4952A, is controlled by a NSC800 CPU, which is software compatible with Z80.
+This brought me to the idea to check pins of the supposed PAL/GAL chip named "1820-4838" and to compare with NSC800 pin numbers.
+A short look at several pins of system bus (via large board connector J1) and pins of the chip show that this chip may be a NSC800.
+So it looks like this chip is the main Z80 CPU, starting up and controlling the whole system.
+When doing data processing, it kicks of the other, then Toshiba, Z80 CPU on the main board.

+This would also explain why there these two EEPROMs on main board and memory board have same (z80 code) content.
+The ROM id is 04952-10029.

 ## Further reading
 * Sigrok decoder HowTo https://sigrok.org/wiki/Protocol_decoder_HOWTO